rkyzk/ecopost/README.md

 After correction the html validation shows no errors.

 ## Checking Performance and Accessibility
-Performance scored 99 on Sign in page, but on other pages it scored between 59 and 72, and this needs to be improved in the future.
+Performance scored 99 on Sign in page, but on other pages it scored between 52 and 72, and this needs to be improved in the future.
 ‘Opportunity’ section stated the score can be improved if initial server response time is reduced.
 I will try to optimize the code to prepare pages faster.

+Accessibility scored 91% on Update Comment page.
-As for accessibility all pages scored 100%.
+On all other pages accessibility scored 100%.

+On Update Comment page, the report said that the score was lowered because the comment form doesn’t have a label.
+I inserted a label tag with 'for' attribute in the update_comment.html, but that didn’t solve the problem.
+I will try to find out how to solve the issue.

 Screenshots of the reports are available [here](./documents/LIGHTHOUSE.md)